GameBridgeAI/ts_serialize/docs/blog.md

 Let's go through the differences between the keys and values.
 In this example both JSON keys and the object keys are strings, however; the keys themselves are different.
 An underscore "_" is used to separate words rather than a capital letter.

-The values from or our dataset also has some differences, in JSON they are all strings, but in the object the "createdDate" value is not a string, it is JavaScript "Date" which is made from the string.
+The values from or our dataset also have some differences, in JSON they are all strings, but in the object, the "createdDate" value is not a string, it is JavaScript "Date" which is made from the string.

 Serialization is how we are able to match the different keys together and convert values into their programmable version.
 To do that functions can be added to our object, continuing with our example starting with converting JSON to the Object: